 It involves comparing and coordinating data from our accounting records with that displayed on a bank statement.
 The goal is to identify and fix any potential issues, notify the bank immediately if they made a mistake, and fix the discrepancy on our end.
 Timing discrepancies are unavoidable because you might have written a check on August 5 and the bank might have cleared it on August 6.
 A manual bank reconciliation takes a lot of time and is prone to mistakes.
 Excel offers a simple and efficient way to carry out the task.
 We illustrate how to create bank reconciliation using stacked “for… next” loops in VBA Macros.

-3 Quick Steps for Automation of Bank Reconciliation with Excel Macros
+Automation of Bank Reconciliation with Excel Macros: 3 Quick Steps

 Let’s say, we have a dataset that contains information about several Transactions.
 Our dataset contains the Cheque Book Number, Withdrawal Amount, and corresponding Date.
 Using automation Macros, we will create a Bank Reconciliation.
 Here’s an overview of the dataset for today’s task.